Yes, you can cook sunflower heads and buds. They're a bit of an acquired taste, and you won't be finding them in a grocery store.

 Years ago I discovered you can eat the unopened sunflowers themselves.
 I was walking through the garden in mid-summer when I noticed green, unopened sunflowers.
 I keep a look out young growth on plants.
 I couldn't get over how much the unopened sunflower buds looked like artichokes.

 A quick google and voila, there was plenty of information from gardeners on eating sunflower buds.
 I'd love to know more about indigenous uses too.
 My friend Sean Sherman shared a recipe for braising sunflower heads in his book The Souix Chef's Indigenous Kitchen.

 I would guess that Hidatsa and other agrarian people's may have cooked these similarly, but that's speculation on my part.
 Chef Daniel Humm of Eleven Madison Park also cooks sunflowers like this, as one of his signature dishes.

 The cooked, peeled hearts have the texture of an artichoke, and the flavor of sunflower.
 The cooked buds have a specific flavor some online resources refer to it as "piney".
 To me they taste like an aster, and different related plants like galinsoga (pictured below) will have a similar flavor.

 The flavor of sunflower

-With the plants I've tasted, the sunflower flavor seems more like a strong herbaceousness that concentrates with age.
-What's really interests me, is that the flavor of sunflower isn't specific to sunflowers, it's a sort of taste I associate with a number plants in the Aster family.
+With the plants I've tasted, the sunflower flavor seems more like a strong herby taste that concentrates with age.
+What's really interests me, is that the flavor of sunflower isn't specific to sunflowers.
+It's a sort of taste I associate with plants in the Aster family.

-Silphium perfoliatum (especially the buds), and to a lesser extent Galinsoga parviflora, both of which have similar looking sunflower flowers, also taste of sunflower, as well as a bunch of plants I probably haven't tasted yet.
+Cup plant (Silphium perfoliatum) and to a lesser extent quickweed (Galinsoga parviflora) both have similar looking flowers, also taste similar.
+There's undoubtedly other plants too.
 Following that, if you know of other plants that taste like sunflower, leave a comment or shoot me an email.

 When to harvest